marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 And here we come full circle now: As mentioned, the community and communication all around elementary is all about understanding the specific problem at hand - always with the goal in mind to find the best possible solution.

-This whole approach really shows in to the overall UX of elementary OS in which [Accessibility Features Are Just Features](https://blog.elementary.io/accessibility-features-are-just-features/).
-One very nice example is the elementary OS installer: [It offers to switch to a left-handed setup if the users clicks on the `Next` button with the right mouse button](https://github.com/elementary/initial-setup/pull/133):
+This whole approach really shows in the overall User Experience (UX) of elementary OS.
+For example [Accessibility Features Are Just Features](https://blog.elementary.io/accessibility-features-are-just-features/).
+Or another very nice example is the elementary OS installer: [It offers to switch to a left-handed setup if the users clicks on the `Next` button with the right mouse button](https://github.com/elementary/initial-setup/pull/133):

 ![eOS installer offers to switch to left-handed setup](<../.gitbook/assets/eOS-installer-offers-to-switch-to-left-handed-setup (1).gif>)